-Here's How To Use The Marco Polo App To Virtually Stay In Touch
+Here's How The Marco Polo App Helps You Stay In Touch When You're Busy

 With apps like Zoom and Houseparty only continuing to skyrocket in popularity, there is no shortage of ways to stay connected with your friends and family — and, in some cases, add some fun to your online interactions.
 If you're looking for a new way to virtually hang out with your loved ones, the Marco Polo app is a great way to switch things up with a platform that lets you conduct video conversation on your own time.
 Here's how to use the Marco Polo app and check it out for yourself.

 Unlike many other video-focused apps, Marco Polo is great for busy individuals because it doesn't require all participants to be live at the same time.
 Instead, you can record your video response to a conversation when you have time, and send them to your recipients of choice to listen to and reply back to your message at a later date when they're free.
 The Marco Polo app also has some fun add-ons that let you customize your responses, including voice filters, emojis, and visual filters, taking it a step above other similar video platforms like Zoom and Google Hangouts.

 The best part about this platform is that unlike many live conferencing platforms, all your video conversations are saved and stored in the Cloud and you can access any of them at a later date.

 If you're ready to get started, you'll first want to download the platform, which you can access both for iOS or Android devices.
 Once you create an account for yourself and link your contacts, you'll start seeing which of your fellow users are "live" in your feed as well as a row of your favorite contacts on the top (those you most frequently Polo with).
 You can either chat one-on-one with someone or have a group call.